HousewareHQ/data-engineering-octernship/README.md

 ### Recommended qualifications

 - You have a solid problem-solving framework.
-- You know Javascript and the Browser ecosystem very well; we love polyglot programmers and have services written in Go and Python.
-- We write React; Typescript, so we expect you to be well versed with React.
-If you have worked with Typescript or any typed language before, it's a plus.

-If you love to optimize web vitals, do SSR, have worked with Bundlers, and multi-threading in JS excites you, we can’t wait to talk.
+- You are well-versed with the Modern Data Stack, and have worked with Cloud Data Warehouses before
+- You have prior experience writing backend systems, and are proficient in SQL/dbt.

 ### Eligibility